Cook Eat Well

 • Pinterest

-This quick and easy cranberry walnut paleo granola is crunchy and naturally sweet – a perfect gluten-free, paleo breakfast or snack.
+This quick and easy homemade cranberry walnut granola is crunchy and naturally sweet - a perfect breakfast or snack.

-What makes this granola paleo?
-Not using any oats or other grains.
-And not loading it up with brown sugar or other refined sweeteners.
-Unlike traditional granola or muesli, this paleo cereal recipe is grain-free and refined sugar-free.
+Unlike traditional granola or muesli, this healthy cereal recipe is oat free, grain free and refined sugar free.
 Nuts, seeds, and coconut replace the grains and it is sweetened with just a touch of honey or maple syrup and a little dried fruit.

 This post includes some affiliate links for your convenience.
 You can read my full disclosure statement here.